Sustainable city: Urban strategic planning

 Although there is not an international policy regarding sustainable cities and there are not established international standards, the organization United Cities and Local Governments (UCLG) is working to establish universal urban strategic guidelines.
 The UCLG is a democratic and decentralized structure that operates in Africa, Eurasia, Latin America, North America, Middle East, West Asian and a Metropolitan section work to promote a more sustainable society.
 The 60 members of the UCLG committee evaluate urban development strategies and debate these experiences to make the best recommendations.
 Additionally, the UCLG accounts for differences in regional and national context.
 All the organizations are making a great effort to promote this concept by media and Internet, and in conferences and workshops.
 An International conference was held in Italy at Università del Salento and Università degli Studi della Basilicata, called 'Green Urbanism', from 12 to 14 October 2016.

-A 2023 review emphasized that smart, sustainable, and green city strategies are often pursued separately and argued for integrated planning frameworks that align technological innovation, environmental sustainability, and inclusive urban design to build more resilient and equitable cities.
+UCLG is a global network of local and regional governments that serves as the representative body for all members of the association.
+It was founded in 2004 by merging earlier, smaller existing networks and serves as a committee addressing issues such as climate, governance, and local finance.
+While it doesn't set specific binding international law, it does promote global alignment with the United Nations Sustainable Development Goals.
+Commitment to the UCLG framework demonstrates a city or community's belief in the credibility of policy.
+The framework requires a relationship with global banks and climate finance institutions for funding eligibility.
+These metropolitan decisions can influence specific sectors within labor markets, transportation networks, and investment flows.
+Urban strategic planning is not only a matter of governance but also a tool that shapes the entire metropolitan population and global positioning.